mchampine/merkl/README.md

 (def test-root (file-stream-merkle-root "data/blks3.dat")) ;; 157F8B5CA2AF22D41ABECA1EA4B92628875A67B710011989F3150B31413E726D

-;; Note: byte arrays are printed as hex due to print-method override in merkl.root
 ```

 The data directory has several example block files.
 You can create your own, as long as 'blocks' are separated into lines.